goosebottle/Initial/README.md

-Here follow instructions for building the project
+Here follow instructions for building the project:
 # Initial